dtuait/api.security.ait.dtu.dk/README.md

    `POSTGRES_*` credentials, `TRAEFIK_*` routing metadata, and any integration secrets you require.
 2. Create a Coolify **Docker Compose** application that points to this repository and select `docker-compose.coolify.yml` as the compose file.
 The default Traefik labels expect the external network to be called `coolify-network` with a `websecure` entrypoint—override the variables if your installation differs.
+If your Coolify host does not already have that network, SSH into the host once and run `docker network create coolify-network` (or set `TRAEFIK_NETWORK` to the Traefik network name you actually use) before triggering a deployment.
 3. Deploy the stack.
 Coolify will build the image from `Dockerfile`, run database migrations and `collectstatic` via `docker/entrypoint.sh`, and expose the site through Traefik on the hostname configured by `TRAEFIK_HOST`.